antiwinter/wowa/README.md

 **WoWA** stands for World of Warcraft Assistant, it is designed to help managing WoW addons, uploading WCL logs, etc.

-There used to be some command line manager for WoW addons in the past, but are mostly out of maintaince at this time.
-A list of these projects can be found in the [related prjects](#related-projects) section.
+There used to be some command line manager for WoW addons in the past, but are mostly out of maintenance at this time.
+A list of these projects can be found in the [related projects](#related-projects) section.

-As comparing to these projects, **WoWA** offers serveral advantages:
+As comparing to these projects, **WoWA** offers several advantages:

 - Better CLI interface: colorful and meaningful
 - Concurrency: when installing or updating, WoWA can take advantage of multi-processing
 - **wowaads.json** file: this is the file where WoWA stores addon information.
 Unlike other projects, WoWA stores this file in the **WTF** folder.
-This design benifits people when they want to backup their WoW setting.
+This design benefits people when they want to backup their WoW setting.
 Backing up one **WTF** folder is enough

 ## Install